walimorris/SocketWhisper/README.md

 Welcome to the SocketWhisper.
-The SocketWhisper is a simple program that uses a Raspberry pi to act as a server in a server-client relationship.
-Any PC connected to the network can act as client.
-With the SocketWhisper you can do many things; send messages throughout the network, update a repository holding data, send/receive information throughout the web and more.
-Detailed instruction coming soon... stand by...
+SocketWhisper is software written for fun and experimentation to find out the capabilities of Raspberry Pi and Java programming language.
+The SocketWhisper uses a Raspberry pi to act as a server in a server-client relationship model.
+Ideally clients should be personal PCs, although there are plans to utilize small Android phones that can act as both server and client in the future.